Equestrian Portrait of Count Stanislas Potocki: Jacques-Louis David (1748–1824)

-Jacques-Louis David was a major French representative of Neo-Classicism, a 19th-century style in European academic art profoundly influenced by the aesthetic order and monumentality of classical antiquity.
-Between 1775 and 1780, David lived in Rome, where he was influenced by the paintings of Italian High Renaissance and early Baroque masters, prompting him to abandon the Rococo style, then dominant in France, in favor of an approach characterized, in the judgement of the art historian Kathryn Calley Galitz, by its precise contours, well-defined forms, and refined surfaces.
-David's style was also marked by a commitment to classical forms, echoing the visual language of Greek and Roman art, particularly following his visit to Naples in 1779.
+Jacques-Louis David was a major French representative of Neo-Classicism, a style in European art emerging in the mid-18th century, influenced by the aesthetic order and monumentality of classical antiquity.
+Between 1775 and 1780, David lived in Rome, where he studied the paintings of Italian High Renaissance and early Baroque masters, prompting him to abandon the Rococo style, then dominant in France, in favor of an approach characterized, in the judgement of the art historian Kathryn Calley Galitz, by its precise contours, well-defined forms, and refined surfaces.
+David's style was also marked by a commitment to classical forms, echoing the visual language of Roman antiquity, particularly following his visit to Naples in 1779.
 A prolific portraitist, David pursued commissions from an array of patrons, not only the aristocracy, but also what the art historian Allison Lee Palmer has called the "enlightened middle class".
-While the artist's political alliances shifted over time—he actively participated in the French Revolution before being appointed "First Painter to the Emperor" by Napoleon in 1804—David remained committed to the tenets of Neo-Classicism throughout his career.
+While the artist's political alliances shifted over time—he actively participated in the French Revolution before being appointed "First Painter to the Emperor" by Napoleon in 1804—David remained identified with Neo-Classicism throughout his career.